AriFordsham/GHCWiki/proposal/with-combinator.md

 Option H: Disabling some dead-code elimination
 ------------------------------------------------

 Given the issues seen in the above, perhaps another option would be to rather give `keepAlive#` a normal Haskell definition (written in terms of `touch#`) and allow it to inline only late in simplification.
-We would then disable dead code elimination (in `rebuildCase`) during this pass.
+We would then disable dead code elimination (in `rebuildCall`) during this pass.